About Conservation Commissions

 If you’re just starting out, we recommend doing a few things first.

-Join AVCC, Members of the Association of Vermont Conservation Commissions get discounts for services such as the annual conservation summit, receive our newsletter, join our listserv and have exclusive access to the tiny grants program.
+Join the AVCC: Members get discounts to events like our annual conservation summit, receive our newsletter, and have exclusive access to the Tiny Grants program.

-Join the Association of Vermont Conservation Commissions listserv.
-Ask all the members of your commission to join too.
-Send an email to vtconservation+subscribe@googlegroups.com to automatically register your email.
-It’s free and is a great place to ask even basic questions.
-There are more than 500 people on this list, including commission members across the state as well as professional conservationists in state agencies, land trusts, and conservation NGOs.
-Emails are not moderated and the views expressed therein do not necessarily represent AVCC.
+Join the AVCC listserv: Send an email to vtconservation+subscribe@googlegroups.com to automatically register.
+It’s free and is a great place to ask questions, share events and opportunities, and find local partners.
+There are nearly 600 active members on the list, including fellow conservation commission members across Vermont, as well as professional conservationists in state agencies, land trusts, and conservation NGOs.
+Emails are not moderated for content and the views expressed therein do not necessarily represent AVCC.

-Attend AVCC’s annual Conservation Summit in the fall.
-That’s a great place to learn and network with other commissions.
+Attend our Annual Conservation Summit: Whether in-person or virtual, AVCC’s annual meetings have proven to be a great place to learn and network with other commissions.

-Talk with Vermont Fish & Wildlife Department’s Community Wildlife Program.
-They offer technical assistance to all conservation commissions on any aspect of a commission’s work, from getting and interpreting data, help with using BioFinder, strategic planning, community value mapping and more.
-Staff from the program serve on the Board of AVCC and are active partners in our work.
+Consult with Vermont Fish & Wildlife Department’s Community Wildlife Program: The CWP offers technical assistance to all conservation commissions on any aspect of a commission’s work, from getting and interpreting data, help with using BioFinder, strategic planning, community value mapping and more.
+Staff from the program have served on the AVCC Board in the past and remain active partners in our work.

 Learn about the natural resources and ecology of your town.
 Visit BioFinder, and the Natural Resources Atlas.